b02k11/Docsify/document.md

 Serving /home/brijesh/docsify now.
 Listening at http://localhost:3000
 ```
-you can preview your site in your browser on http://localhost:3000.
+You can preview your site in your browser on http://localhost:3000.
 ### To add more pages
 If you need more pages, you can simply create more markdown files in your docsify directory.
 Example: